Now an Amazon bestseller, Unmasking the Prodigal Daughter is a heartfelt poetry collection by Asian Australian writer, Heidi Tai.

-In her debut book, Unmasking the Prodigal Daughter, Australian Chinese writer, Heidi Tai, gives voice to the wounds that led to her prodigal past marked by lust, dishonesty, bitterness, and futility.
-Featuring poems, prose, and prayers, this book weaves together a story of rebellion to redemption, and shares the power of God in healing childhood wounds and family dysfunction.
+In her debut book, Heidi gives voice to the wounds that led to her prodigal past of lust, dishonesty, bitterness, and futility.
+Featuring 100 original poems, prose, and prayers; this book weaves together a poignant story of rebellion to redemption, and God’s power to heal childhood wounds and intergenerational trauma.

 What can readers expect from this book?

-- Heartfelt illustrations from Heidi’s 4 year old daughter, Talitha Tai.
+- Heartfelt and hope-filled illustrations from Heidi’s 4 year old daughter, Talitha

 Who would benefit from this book?